 On the day of the surgery, the patient must take someone with them because they may be unable to focus or might be woozy once the surgery has taken place, primarily due to the anesthesia they were administered.
 Also, the patient should take the day off from work for their surgery.
 They could take a couple more days off if their job requires them to talk a lot.

 Once the procedure is complete, the patient’s mouth will be bandaged.
 The specialist may wrap an additional bandage around the head to keep the mouth secure in one place.

 To recover quickly after the surgery, here are a couple of things to keep in mind:

 Two to three days after surgery, be sure to visit your specialist to determine whether your road to recovery is on track or not.
 Moreover, your specialist could also provide additional instructions on how you can take care of your TMJ.

 If your stitches do not dissolve on their own, your specialist may have to remove them during your visit.
 They may recommend medications for infections or pain that could arise after the surgery.

-It is worth noting you may need to visit a physical therapist to keep your swelling limited and regain motion in your jaw.
+You may need to visit a physical therapist to keep your swelling limited and regain motion in your jaw.

 TMJ is not an irreversible condition which means it can be cured with proper care.
 If you are looking for ways to cure TMJ permanently, then these tips will be right up your alley:

 Getting surgery to treat TMJ should be your last resort; however, it could be the best option.
-While deciding whether you should get a TMJ surgery or not, be sure to include your dentist, regular doctor, and TMJ specialist on board.
+While deciding whether you should get a TMJ treatment or not, be sure to include your dentist, regular doctor, and TMJ specialist on board.
 Learn as much as you can about the surgery and its risks, and then decide whether it is the best decision for you or not.